 Sections 3 and 4 of the 25th Amendment to the U.S. Constitution outlines the procedure for when a president declares himself or is declared "unable to discharge the powers and duties of his office."
-As is the case with a good deal of the Constitution, interpreting the language is how conclusions are made, To briefly deal in hypotheticals, even if Trump were innocent of everything major that he's been prosecuted for, and you as a voter would be more right-leaning, would you want to have someone in the Oval Office who would be constantly sidetracked from his duties as president?
+As is the case with a good deal of the Constitution, interpreting the language is how conclusions are made, present.

-As a history student, I'm constantly cross-referencing past events with the present.
 The current situation with the former president makes me think of President Gerald Ford's pardoning of his predecessor, Richard Nixon, only about a month after Nixon's resignation in 1974.
 A president can only pardon an individual for federal crimes, for which Nixon had been under fire as he neared the end of his time in the White House-obstruction of justice, abuse of power.
 Ford decided to absolve Nixon of his actions following the infamous Watergate scandal, partly justifying it as being for the benefit of the nation.